Bhopal: Rail

 Railways started in Bhopal in 1884 when the Bhopal–Itarsi section of New Delhi–Chennai main line was opened.

 Bhopal Junction railway station was opened in 1884 and is a junction station on the Delhi–Chennai line and Ujjain–Bhopal section.
 A total of 234 trains halt/originate/terminate at the station daily.
 Another station within Bhopal's urban limits is Habibganj railway station (Rani Kamalapati railway station) on the Delhi–Chennai line.
 It is India's first private railway station and also is promoted as first world-class railway station of India.
 A total of 108 trains halt/originate/terminate at the station daily.
 Other stations within urban limits are Sant Hirdaram Nagar railway station, Misrod railway station and Nishatpura railway station.

 The divisional railway manager's office of Bhopal railway division is situated adjacent to Habibganj railway station.
 The division falls under West Central Railway zone of Indian Railways.

 Urban transport

 Bhopal BRTS

 The Bus Rapid Transit System, which opened in 2013, is run by Bhopal City Link Limited (BCLL).
 The company has identified 4 trunk and 8 standard routes in the city on which 225 buses would be operated daily from 05:00 to 23:00.
 82 bus stops are built along the 24 km long corridor.

 On 26 December 2023, following a meeting at the state secretariat, the Government of Madhya Pradesh led by Chief Minister Mohan Yadav made the decision to discontinue the BRTS project.
 The reason cited for the decision was the traffic problems arising due to the corridor.

 Metro Rail

-The Bhoj Metro project is under construction for the city.
+The first stage of a heavy-rail metro system named Bhoj Metro commenced operations on 21 December 2025.